david-danie/david-danie/README.md

 ### Code and uc's... dogs too. :dog2:

-<div>I love coding and programming microcontrollers, sometimes I'm doing electronics and coocking.</div>
-<div align="justify">In 2021 I finished my enriching professional experience in an industrial environment.
+<div align="justify">I love coding and programming microcontrollers, sometimes I'm doing electronics and coocking.
+In 2021 I finished my enriching professional experience in an industrial environment.
 I found a great <a href="https://mexico.generation.org/">bootcamp</a>, there I discovered the large world Web developing.
 My strenghts is Frontend develop and 8 bit microcontrollers.
 My next step is connecting a 32/64 bit processor like a server and doing some stuff like mannage some HTTP requests and control I's/O's and sensors of an automated DIY greenhouse.</div>
 <br>
 <div align="center"><img src="./des1.1.jpg" alt="imagen"/></div>

-- I’m currently working on <a href="https://github.com/david-danie/M32CTV.git" target="_blank" rel="noreferrer">**CTV**</a> a project to control some outputs from an Atmega32/328 with Arduino bootloader on a DIY greenhouse.
+- I’m currently working on <a href="https://github.com/david-danie/M32CTV.git" target="_blank" rel="noreferrer">**M32CTV**</a> a project to control some outputs from an Atmega32/328 with Arduino bootloader on a DIY greenhouse.

 - I’m currently learning **Python**